 Nearly Two Decades of Experience in Custody Cases Serving Orange County

 Being a parent is a great privilege that carries with it a load of responsibilities.
-We understand that making sure your child is adequately cared for and supported is your top priority.
+We understand that making sure your child or children is adequately cared for and supported is your top priority.
 It is also crucial that you get to spend adequate time with your child.
 At Browner Law, PLLC, we get it.
-Our Orange County, NC child custody attorney is passionately committed to helping you work towards a custody plan that works best for you and your family.
-Ideally, we would like to help you reach an agreement with the child’s other parent through the mediation process.
-However, if you are not able to agree on a custody arrangement, we are prepared to take your case to court.
+Our Orange County attorney is passionately committed to helping you work towards a custody plan that works best for you and your family.
+Ideally, we would like to help you and your family reach a child custody agreement with the child’s other parent through the mediation process.
+However, if you are not able to agree on a child custody arrangement, our law firm is prepared to take your case to family court.

 The various possible rulings include: